Step-by-step guide to exporting organic and biodynamic goods

 Step 3: Check importing country requirements

 You must meet all requirements set by your importing country.

 - check our Manual of Importing Country Requirements (Micor)

-- talk to your importer about organic requirements.
+- talk to your importer about organic requirements

-Step 4: Get an organic produce certificate
+Step 4: Get an Organic Goods Certificate

-The organic produce certificate:
+The organic goods certificate:

-- is required for each shipment.
+- is a mandatory export certificate that is required for each consignment.